|

 History from 1830:

-The intersection of 24 Mile road (Whiskey Road) and Van Dyke was once the unincorporated village
+The intersection of 24 Mile Road (Whiskey Road) and Van Dyke was once the unincorporated Village

 of Disco, Michigan.
 In 1830 the farmers who settled this area from New York referred to it as "Utica Plains."
 By the late